NayakSubhransu/NayakSubhransu/README.md

 - `BACKEND JAVA TECHNOLOGIES`:JDBC API, JavaServer Faces technology(JSF), Java Persistence API(JPA), JavaServer Pages(JSP), Jakarta Servlet,Applet, JavaMail, Java API for XML Processing, Java EE server, Apache Tomcat Server
 - 'UI AND WEB DESIGN` : Figma, Canva and Adobe

+## 🌱 Areas of Interest

+- Contributing to Open-source projects.
+- Exploring the online world and web deep for new experiences.
+- Website and UI Designing.
+- Investigating U-Tube for Educational Content.
+- Aptitude for the enjoyment of working out mathematical Problems.
+- A Passion for and Leaning Towards the Subjects of Computer Science.

 ## 🎯 Courses